Glass Room Extension Cost

 Supply Costs for Glass Room Extensions

-The supply element of the glass room extension project accounts for a good portion of the overall costs.
-Essentially, you will need glass and frames, and typically, the frames are made from aluminium for a good balance of structural stability and sleekness.
+Glass room extension supply costs account for a good portion of the overall project budget.
+You will need glass and frames, typically made from aluminium for structural stability and sleekness.

 - Aluminium framing (per m²): £50 - £150